jnors/SiteSurveyTool/docs/offline.md

 - **Floorplan switching:** Once a project detail page is cached, switching between floorplans and reviewing pins works offline (Sprint 4 enhancement).
 - **Outbox queueing:** Every create/update/delete operation enqueues to `Outbox`.
 The queue persists and retries automatically once you tap `Sync Now` online.
 - **Warm caches while online:** Open `/projects` when you have connectivity so SST’s Service Worker can pre-cache each listed project and its `/_next/*` assets.
 After that warmup, you can tap into those project pages offline without 504s or white screens.
 Projects that haven’t been visited online yet will still require a connection the first time.
+- **Photo cleanup feedback:** Deleting a pin photo while offline removes it locally immediately.
+If Drive can’t be contacted, you’ll see a yellow notice in the Pin panel (“Drive removal will retry on the next sync while online”).
+The photo slot opens back up so you can attach a replacement without waiting for network access.

 ## Queueing and Retries